 SetTriggerlocally in the usual way:

-An alternative to avoid this would have been to pass
+An alternative to this would have been to call

-In this example we used a Network Command to trigger a transition in an animation state machine, but they can be used to call any instantaneous behavior that has to be replicated over the network.
-As an example, it is also used in the Persistence sample to change a number in a UI element across all Clients.
+In this example we used Network Commands to trigger a transition in an animation state machine, but they can be used to call any instantaneous behavior that has to be replicated over the network.
+As an example of this, it is also used in the Persistence lesson to change a number in a UI element across all Clients.